EpicEric/sandhole/book/src/cli.md

           By default, no limit is set.

+      <b>--rate-limit-per-user</b> &lt;RATE&gt;
+          How many bytes per second a single user&#39;s services can transmit at once.
+Doesn&#39;t apply to admin users.

+          Each user is distinguished by their key fingerprint or, in the case of API logins, by their username.

+          By default, no rate limit is set.
+For better results, this should be a multiple of `--buffer-size`.

       <b>--random-subdomain-seed</b> &lt;SEED&gt;
           Which value to seed with when generating random subdomains, for determinism.
 This allows binding to the same random address until